junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 8. **Difficulties before and during birth** sometimes result in brain damage that causes a child to be spastic or have seizures (fits).
 The chance of damage is greater if at birth the baby is slow to breathe, or if the midwife injected the mother with medicine to speed up the birth or to ‘give force’ to the mother (p.
 266) before the baby was born.

-**Be careful in your choice of a midwife—and do not let your midwife use medicines to speed up the birth.**
+**Be careful in your choice of a midwife, and do not let your midwife use medicines to speed up the birth.**

 For more information on children with birth defects, see Disabled Village Children, Chapter 12.